OpenDSA/OpenDSA/RST/en/Irena/Buddy.rst

    Re-implement the buddy method visualization from the original Java tutorial

-.. odsafig:: Images/Buddy.png
-   :width: 400
+.. inlineav:: buddyCON dgm
+   :links: AV/Irena/buddyCON.css
+   :scripts: AV/Irena/buddyCON.js
    :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Buddy Method

-In the example above, we see the result of a series of insert and free operations on a memory pool of 128 units.
+In the example above, we see the result of a series of insert and free operations on a memory pool of 256 units.
-Imagine that we have a series of requests of size 10, 15, 25, and 50.
+Imagine that we have a series of requests of size 5, 20, 30, and 50.
-These are satisfied by blocks of size 16, 16, 32, and 64, respectively.
+These are satisfied by blocks of size 8, 32, 32, and 64, respectively.
-If we then release the second and third requested records (the ones of size 15 and 25), which are using the second 16 units of the memory pool and the second 32 units of the memory pool, respectively.
-The result is as we see in this figure.
+If we then release the third requested record (the one of size 30), the result is as we see in this figure.
-There is still a record (of size 10) in the first 16 units, and record (of size 50) in the last 64 units.
+There is still a record (of size 5) in the first 8 units, a record (of size
+20) in the second used block which is 32 units, and record (of size 50) in the last used block which is 64 units.
-We have a free block of size :math:`2^4 = 16` and one of size :math:`2^5 = 32`.
+We have a free block of size :math:`2^3 = 8`, one of size :math:`2^4 = 16`,
+and two of size :math:`2^6 = 32`.

 The disadvantage of the buddy system is that it allows internal fragmentation.